Throttling processes equivalent to full throttling on trees: Spiders

 \section{Spiders}

-In \cite{CRT}, Breen et al.~give an algorithm that constructs, for any tree $T$, an initial coloring set $B\subseteq V(T)$ such that $\throtplus(T;B)\leq2\sqrt{n}$.
-Since \cite{PSDT} noted that all paths have a throttling number approximately $\sqrt{2}\sqrt{n}$, the authors of \cite{CRT} posed an interesting question: What is the smallest coefficient $\mu$ such that for all trees $T$, asymptotically $\throtplus(T)\lesssim \mu\sqrt{n}$?
-Or, symmetrically, which trees have the highest throttling number across all trees on $n$ vertices?
-It was originally thought that balanced spiders could provide a family of examples for which $\throtplus(T)\approx \mu\sqrt{n}$ with $\mu>\sqrt 2$.
-However, we show in this section that this is not possible, after determining the exact value of the throttling number of a balanced spider.
+In \cite{CRT}, Breen et al.~give an algorithm that constructs, for any tree $T$, an initial coloring set $B\subseteq V(T)$ such that $\thf(T;B)\leq2\sqrt{n}$.
+Since \cite{PSDT} noted that all paths have a full throttling number approximately $\sqrt{2}\sqrt{n}$, the authors of \cite{CRT} posed an interesting question: What is the smallest coefficient $\mu$ such that for all trees $T$, asymptotically $\thf(T)\lesssim \mu\sqrt{n}$?
+Or, which trees have the highest full throttling number across all trees on $n$ vertices, and what is that number?
+It was originally thought by some that balanced spiders might provide a family of examples for which $\thf(T)\approx \mu\sqrt{n}$ with $\mu>\sqrt 2$.
+However, we show in this section that this is not possible, after determining the exact value of the full throttling number of a balanced spider.